MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Create the **Request State Store** step, which you can add to a task sequence.

 ### [New-CMTSStepRestoreUserState](New-CMTSStepRestoreUserState.md)
-Create an **Restore User State** step, which you can add to a task sequence.
+Create a **Restore User State** step, which you can add to a task sequence.

 ### [New-CMTSStepRunCommandLine](New-CMTSStepRunCommandLine.md)
-Create an **Run Command Line** step, which you can add to a task sequence.
+Create a **Run Command Line** step, which you can add to a task sequence.

 ### [New-CMTSStepRunPowerShellScript](New-CMTSStepRunPowerShellScript.md)
 Create the **Run PowerShell Script** step in a task sequence.